ilkerkrbyikk/react-movie-app/README.md

 # React Movies

 This project is a React application that allows users to search for movies.
 Users can search through thousands of movies and view the results.
+Used TMDB Movie API.

 ## Technologies Used